fudanzz/fudanzz.github.io/_posts/2016-11-18-JWT-JWS-JWE.markdown

 JSON Web Token (JWT) defines a container to transport data between interested parties in JSON.
 The ongoing work of the JWT specification group under IETF is available at https://datatracker.ietf.org/doc/draft-ietf-oauth-json-web-token/.

 In other words, a JWT claims (i.e., claims represented in JSON format) could be sent either as JWS structure or JWE structure (or both; more on that later) depending on what you are trying to achieve.
 So, when you are sending JWT to someone, it is essentially either a JWS payload or a JWE payload.
-JWS payload is more popular for reasons that will become obvious soon.

 ### JWS